cybergarage/go-job/doc/overview.md

 <div class="paragraph">

-These features allow you to build robust, fault-tolerant job processing pipelines that can gracefully handle errors and transient failures.
+These features allow you to build robust, fault-tolerant job processing pipelines that can gracefully handle

 </div>